tahaebaed/My-Reads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── pages # The commpnents that shown on Routes ├── Book.js # Handle Shown Data For the current Book.
+    ├── components # The Resueable components of my project └── BookItem.js # shown data for Each book in listbook or search result ├── pages # The commpnents that shown on Routes ├── Book.js # Handle Shown Data For the current Book.
-        ├── ListBook.js # Handle Shown Books Data with in the shelf Book.
+        ├── ListBook.js # Handle Shown Books Data with in the shelf Book section.
+        ├── Search.js # Handle the search page To show out the result of our search └── NotFound.js # Handle the notfound page To show out if the user gone to wrong route

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── utils
+        └── apis
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+            └──  BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg